ig3/nginx-auth-request-azuread/README.md

  * .naraad
  * naraad

-Each of these paths will be searched, with extension .json and .ini and any configuration file found will be loaded.
+Each of these paths will be searched, with extensions .json5, .json and .ini and any configuration file found will be loaded.
 If multiple files are found they will all be loaded and their contents merged with files loaded later overriding those loaded earlier, if they contain configuration parameters with the same name.

-Environment variables with names beginning with  `naraad_` will be added to the configuration, possible overriding parameters from the configuration files.
+Environment variables with names beginning with  `naraad_` will be added to the configuration, possibly overriding parameters from the configuration files.
 The leading `naraad_` will be removed from the environment variable name.
 For example, environment variable `naraad_server_address` would set configuration parameter `server_address`.

-Any configuration parameter may also be specified on the command line.
+Configuration parameter may also be specified on the command line.
 For
 example: `naraad --server_address 1.2.3.4` would set the server IP address to 1.2.3.4.
 Configuration parameters set from the command line will override any settings from configuration files or environment variables.